REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Related Work

 \section{Related Work}

-\textbf{Visual Relationship} is related to our manipulation relationship.
-Visual relationship\cite{lu2016visual} is defined as the relationship between objects inferred from color images.
-As deep learning develops, data-driven methods shows promising performance for solving such a high-level computer vision problem\cite{agarwal2020visual}.
-Consequently, to meet the demand of these data-hungry algorithms, a number of large datasets appear, including Visual Relationship Dataset\cite{lu2016visual}, Visual Genome\cite{krishna2017visual}, and OpenImage\cite{kuznetsova2018open}.
-However, there is a deep gap between visual relationship and manipulation relationship.
-Visual relationship focuses more on the vision concepts, which are represented by linguistic words, while manipulation relationship do not concern much about how to describe the relationship.
-Instead, manipulation relationships should indicate the correct grasping order and serve for the safe grasping and manipulation.
-The most related dataset is called Visual Manipulation Relationship Dataset (VMRD)\cite{zhang2018visual}, designed for robotic manipulation relationship detection.
-Yet there are several drawbacks making models trained on VMRD not generalize well to realistic scenes: \begin{itemize} \item VMRD only contains RGB images. \item VMRD contains human biases when collected. \item Objects in VMRD are limited. \end{itemize}
+\textbf{Visual Relationship}~\cite{lu2016visual} is related to our manipulation relationship.
+It is defined as the relationship between objects inferred from visual images.
+Recently, a number of datasets have appeared, including the Visual Relationship Dataset~\cite{lu2016visual} and Visual Genome~\cite{krishna2017visual}.
+Inspired by these works, Visual Manipulation Relationship Dataset (VMRD)~\cite{zhang2018visual} is proposed for robotic manipulation relationship detection.
+Yet there are several drawbacks making models trained on VMRD not generalize well to realistic scenes: 1) VMRD only contains RGB images; 2) VMRD contains human biases when collected; { 3) The data is limited due to expensive manual labeling.}